LuaLS/lua-language-server/README.md

 - 📖 [Documentation Generation](https://github.com/LuaLS/lua-language-server/wiki/Export-Documentation)

 ## Install
 The language server can be installed for use in Visual Studio Code, NeoVim, and any [other clients](https://microsoft.github.io/language-server-protocol/implementors/tools/) that support the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/).
-The language server can the be configured using a [configuration file](https://github.com/LuaLS/lua-language-server/wiki/Configuration-File).
+The language server can be configured using a [configuration file](https://github.com/LuaLS/lua-language-server/wiki/Configuration-File).
+For a more detailed intro, check out the [getting started page in the wiki](https://github.com/LuaLS/lua-language-server/wiki/Getting-Started).

 ### Visual Studio Code
 [![Install in VS Code](https://img.shields.io/badge/VS%20Code-Install-blue?style=for-the-badge&logo=visualstudiocode "Install in VS Code")](https://marketplace.visualstudio.com/items?itemName=sumneko.lua)